 Prophecy™ is a comprehensive, multi-user volume and financial forecasting solution, containing much more than statistical sales forecasting features.
-However, if you are interested in Prophecy's statistical sales forecasting options, this page is definitely for you!
+However, if you are interested in Prophecy's statistical demand forecasting options, this page is definitely for you!

 Core + External Forecasting Engine

 Prophecy has had a built-in statistical forecasting engine from day 1, covering core time-series modelling without the need for statistical knowledge.
 The core engine is described on this page.

 From Version 11 (January 2019), Prophecy added a tight and transparent integration with the R environment for statistical computing.
 This innovation opens Prophecy up to applying state of the art automatic forecasting algorithms, developed by renowned academic statisticians, to Prophecy data in 'Automatic' or 'R Expert' mode.
 Please click here for more information on Prophecy's integration with R. Nb.
 R is Open Source software - see https://www.r-project.org/about.html.

 The core Prophecy™ engine supports the following time series forecasting methods:

 Linear Regression: A linear regression analysis draws a straight line of best fit through the historical sales.

 Exponential Regression :Similar to linear regression, but works with the logarithms of sales, resulting in a ‘bendy’ line.

 Holt Winters : An extension of the exponential smoothing method.
 Consists of an exponentially smoothed component and a trend component.
 This method is claimed by statisticians to better reflect long term trends than simple exponential smoothing techniques.